The Sarah-Jane Mee Show

 The Sarah-Jane Mee Show (also known as Sky News with Sarah Hewson) is a weekday news programme in the United Kingdom on Sky News, presented by Sarah-Jane Mee.
-The slot has been part of the Sky News schedule since 2005, most notably with Kay Burley as presenter until October 2019.
-It combines rolling-news coverage with debates and interviews on the day's issues plus human interest stories.
-The show airs between 2 pm–5 pm Monday to Friday.
-On Fridays, the show title is not used on air, however the same show format is used and presented by Belle Donati.
+The slot had been part of the Sky News schedule since 2005, most notably with Kay Burley as presenter until October 2019.
+It combined rolling-news coverage with debates and interviews on the day's issues plus human interest stories.
+The show aired between 2 pm–5 pm Monday to Friday.
+On Fridays, the show title was not used on air, however the same show format was used and presented by Belle Donati.

 Broadcasts

-The show began in its current format in October 2019 when Kay Burley and Sarah-Jane Mee swapped time slots.
+The show began in its final format in October 2019 when Kay Burley and Sarah-Jane Mee swapped time slots.
 Kay took over a shorter self titled breakfast programme whilst Sarah-Jane moved to afternoons at the earlier 2 pm-5 pm slot, with The News Hour with Mark Austin following from 5 pm til 7 pm.

-The show is currently broadcast from the "Glass Box", actually Studio 21, Sky Central, Osterley.
+The show was broadcast from the "Glass Box", actually Studio 21, Sky Central, Osterley.
 It has also been broadcast from the UK party conferences.

 From September 2020 to June 2021, The Sarah-Jane Mee Show was branded in programme guides as Sky News with Sarah Hewson as Mee was on maternity leave from Sky News.
-During this time the typical Friday format was used each weekday (i.e. the programme title isn't been used and Sarah Hewson is presenting).
+During this time the typical Friday format was used each weekday (i.e. the programme title was not used while Sarah Hewson was presenting).
 Isabel Webster hosted the slot on Fridays during this period.

 After serving as Friday presenter and relief anchor for many years, Sarah Hewson left Sky News in December 2021.

+Mee presented the final episode of the show on 31 August 2023 and replaced with rolling news reports.